OpenLocalizationTestOrg/azure-docs-pr-test.es-ES/articles/site-recovery/site-recovery-runbook-automation.md

  {
      $VM = $vmMap.$VMID
              if( !(($VM -eq $Null) -Or ($VM.ResourceGroupName -eq $Null) -Or ($VM.RoleName -eq $Null))) {
-         #this check is tooensure that we skip when some data is not available else it will fail
+         #this check is to ensure that we skip when some data is not available else it will fail
  Write-output "Resource group name ", $VM.ResourceGroupName
  Write-output "Rolename " = $VM.RoleName
      }